detain/interserver_vps_soap_api_docs/README.md

 * We use a session based authentication system.
 You will need to authenticate yourself with our system to get a Session ID.
 Once you have a Session ID, you just pass that to prove your identity.

-* To get a Session ID, you need to make a SOAP call to api_login(\$login, \$password)  using the information you use to login to [https://my.interserver.net](https://my.interserver.net)
+* To get a Session ID, you need to make a SOAP call to api_login(login, password)  using the information you use to login to [https://my.interserver.net](https://my.interserver.net)

-* Sending an api_login(\$login, \$password) call will attempt to authenticate your account and if successful will return a Session ID valid for at least several hours.
+* Sending an api_login(login, password) call will attempt to authenticate your account and if successful will return a Session ID valid for at least several hours.
 Subsequent commands and calls to the API will need this Session ID, so keep it handy.

 ### Sample Login Code